ThisIsSidam/rem-reminds-you/README.md

 ## Features to be implemented

-- Archive List
+- Archive List.
+Silence functionality would be removed as all "Done" reminders would be accessbile in archives.
 - Routine Reminders.
 Such as, "Drink Water" every 30 minutes.
 These wouldn't have repetitive notifications.

 ## Getting Started

 - Clone this repository
-- Open the project in Android Studio or VS Code and run it
+- Open the project in Android Studio or VS Code and build using `flutter build apk`.
 - Add reminders and mark them as done

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3.
 See the [LICENSE](LICENSE) file for details.